A benchmark for computational analysis of animal behavior, using animal-borne tags: Background

+Finally, we investigate how the performance of our best models varies by behavior class and how this per-behavior performance scales with the amount of training data.
+In recent years, performance on some human behavior classification benchmarks has shown little improvement in spite of methodological advancements~\cite{TongDeadEnd2020}.
+This suggests that the sensor data may not contain sufficient information to discriminate activities of interest.
+As found for human activity recognition and behavior classification in other animals \cite{clarkeUsingTriaxialAccelerometer2021,fehlmann2017,kumpulainenDogBehaviourClassification2021,mccluneTriaxialAccelerometersQuantify2014,shamoun-baranesSensorDataAnimal2012,studdBehavioralClassificationLowfrequency2019}, we expect that there will be a large degree of variation in per-behavior performance.
+Here, we test one possibility for improving classification performance: increasing the amount of training data.
+If some behaviours are not well discriminated by sensor data, we predict that increasing the amount of training data will show only minimal improvement (H4).

-Given that BEBE is aimed at methodological development, we are also seeking contributions to create an expanded benchmark with improved taxonomic coverage, a broader range of sensor types, additional standardization, and a wider variety of modeling tasks.
-Details about how to contribute in this way can also be found at our website.
+While we focus on a specific classification task in this study, all datasets, models, and evaluation code presented in BEBE are available at \url{https://github.com/earthspecies/BEBE} for general community use.
+Researchers may use the standardized task to test classification methods, or adapt BEBE datasets for their own research questions (see Discussion for examples).
+Given that one aim of BEBE is to improve our understanding of classification methods in bio-logger data, we are also seeking contributions to create an expanded benchmark with improved taxonomic coverage, a broader range of sensor types, additional standardization, and a wider variety of modeling tasks.
+Details about how to contribute in this way can also be found at our GitHub.